glycerine/offheap/README.md

  point back into the go-heap, such values maybe garbage collected by the Go runtime without notice.

  On Save(), serialization of the HashTable itself is done using msgpack to write bytes to the first page (4k bytes) of the memory mapped file.
 This uses github.com/tinylib/msgp which is a blazing fast msgpack serialization library.
 It is fast because it avoids reflection and pre-computes the serializations (using go generate based inspection of your go source).
 If you need to serialize your values into the Val_t, I would suggest evaluating the msgp for serialization and deserialization.
 The author, Philip Hofer, has done a terrific job and put alot of effort into tuning it for performance.
-If you are still pressed for speed, consider also ommitting the field labels using the '//msgp:tuple MyValueType' annotation.
+If you are still pressed for speed, consider also omitting the field labels using the '//msgp:tuple MyValueType' annotation.
 As Mr. Hofer says, "For smaller objects, tuple encoding can yield serious performance improvements." [https://github.com/tinylib/msgp/wiki/Preprocessor-Directives].

  Initial HashTable implementation inspired by the public domain C++ code of